yousefelassal/quote-cron/README.md

 > Truth, and goodness, and beauty are but different faces of the same all.

 > Accept challenges, so that you may feel the exhilaration of victory.

+> When one tugs at a single thing in nature, he finds it attached to the rest of the world.